Duy-Phuong/react-docs/react-maximilan.md

         }
 ```

-Khi pass data to multiple component => use context
+Khi pass data to multiple component, multiple level => use context

 ### 30. Using the Context API